The Funhouse: Themes

 In his 1997 book Hearths of Darkness, author Tony Williams argues that The Funhouse "continues [Hooper's] exploration of the American family's repressive nature", a theme previously explored in The Texas Chain Saw Massacre (1974).
 Williams further posits that the "carnival world" which Amy enters acts as a liberating, unrepressed counter to the restricted nature of her home life with her family.
 The theme of family was similarly noted by critic Cynthia Rose of The Monthly Film Bulletin, who wrote of the film during its 1981 release: "Again as in [The Texas] Chain Saw [Massacre], the film’s real focus is on the family and, through it, on the 'permissive' society.
 Over and over, we see how the 'monstrous' (and once more all-male) family—the source of the evil—is sustained and regenerated by exterminating (in Chain Saw, actually devouring) the threat of the outsider."

 The Funhouse contains metafiction elements, including in its opening scene, which explicitly parodies the opening sequence of the 1978 slasher film Halloween, as well as the shower scene in Psycho (1960).
 Hooper said that the opening scene "immediately [lets] you know you're watching a genre picture.
 In particular, too, it helped make the film a little safe.
 And I wanted that.
 Because I wanted the color and the fantasy, to build up to the moment where this person [who] is wearing a Frankenstein mask is actually the strange anomaly".

 In the 2021 book American Twilight: The Cinema of Tobe Hooper, writers Kristopher Woofter and Will Dodson note a recurring theme throughout The Funhouse of a world in which adults mistreat and look down upon teenagers, characterizing them as "a corrupt cabal disenfranchising the young."

 Production

 Development

-The Funhouse was written by Larry Block, and the script was purchased by Universal Pictures, who were looking to produce a teen-aimed horror film after the success of Paramount's Friday the 13th (1980).
+The Funhouse was written by Larry Block, and the script was optioned by BNB Productions who got a negative pickup deal with Universal Studios who were looking to produce a teen-aimed horror film after the success of Paramount's Friday the 13th (1980).
 Tobe Hooper, who had recently completed the miniseries Salem's Lot (1979) for Warner Bros., was offered to direct The Funhouse.
 Hooper agreed to sign on as director as he saw "a lot of potential" in its carnival setting; Hooper was an admirer of Nightmare Alley (1947), a film noir set in a carnival, and had always wanted to make a film of his own set in the same locale.